 In the exceptional case that the market coupling mechanism is unavailable, explicit daily auctions will be organized by the joint auction office JAO, as described in the harmonized auction rules.

-Elia and RTE, in cooperation with the power exchanges BELPEX and EPEX, have set up a mechanism for the allocation of intraday capacity on the Belgium-France interconnection.
+Elia and RTE, in cooperation with the power exchanges EPEX Spot/EPEX Spot Belgium and Nord Pool, have set up a mechanism for the allocation of intraday capacity on the Belgium-France interconnection.

-As of 4th of October 2016 with first delivery 5th of October 2016, the intraday capacity is allocated via an implicit mechanism based on continuous trading on the intraday markets of BELPEX and EPEX by means of the M7 trading platform.
+As of 12th of June 2018 with first delivery 13th of June 2018, the intraday cross-border capacity is allocated via an implicit mechanism based on continuous trading on the intraday markets of EPEX SPOT/EPEX SPOT Belgium and Nord Pool by means of their local trading platforms.

 More information on the system is provided in the following documents: